 St. George’s Choral Society was founded on February 12, 1817 as the “Society of St. George’s Church for the Cultivation of Sacred Music.”
 While it was never the only choir at St. George's, the Choral Society supported the Church's regular music ministry by performing longer and larger choral compositions that did not fit in with standard Sunday services.

 St. George's Church moved from Lower Manhattan to Stuyvesant Square in 1846, and made headlines throughout the 1800s for its innovative approach to worship.
 The Choral Society experienced two historic firsts: it was the first Episcopalian parish to allow female choir members, and the first white congregation to hire a black soloist.

 The Choral Society lapsed during the war years of the 1940s and was re-founded in 1950 by Charles Kemmer.
 For more than 30 years, the choir performed at least four annual concerts of religious music.
 After membership dropped in the 1980s, the Choral Society was reimagined as a community chorus combining voices of all faiths to sing both sacred and secular music.
 The Choral Society incorporated as an independent organization in 2009.
 Today, we hold two concerts and a summer festival every season.
 Under the guidance of our current artistic director, Dr. Matthew Lewis, we now rehearse at St. George's Church and perform at the Church of the Incarnation, at the corner of Madison Avenue and 35th Street.

 Over its 200 years, St. George’s Choral Society has crossed paths with many composers, soloists, and directors of renown:

 - Czech composer Antonín Dvořák lived in Stuyvesant Square while teaching at the National Conservatory of Music from 1892 until 1895.
 In 1891 the St. George’s Choral Society performed Dvořák’s Stabat Mater, conducted by Richard Henry Warren.
-A year later, they gave the American premiere of his Requiem Mass.
 The Choral Society has continued to perform Dvořák's works throughout the decades.